 On paper, I have dual British and Canadian citizenship, but I have spent more of my life living and working in Asia than I have in either Canada or the UK.
 I am presently an English teacher at Han Academy, a bilingual school in Hong Kong.
 My wife (who is Chinese) and I are working hard to raise our kids to be bilingual, biliterate, and bicultural.

-This blog discusses issues relating mostly to language, teaching, literacy, bilingualism, and education.
+This blog discusses issues relating to language, teaching, literacy, bilingualism, and education.
 There are some practical posts but I tend to lean theoretical and explorative.
-At its core might be my efforts to tease out the paradox of identity and the challenges of identifying partness versus wholeness.
+At its core might be my efforts to tease out the paradox of identity and the challenges of distinguishing partness versus wholeness.
 Read this post for a reflection and a summary of my blogging journey.

 Please feel free to comment on any of my posts.
 You can also contact me through Twitter @grahamwnoble or the form below.

 Why the pictures?

 I only recently discovered that not everyone thinks visually, and it seems that some people actually see words when they’re thinking.
 Well, I’ve never seen a word in my mind’s eye!
 And so it may be because of my visually-oriented way of thinking that I love photography.
 I can’t help sneaking in some of my photos to serve as visual metaphors for the various blog posts.
 All photos, unless otherwise noted, were taken by me and are subject to a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license.